 Example: In Fig. 04 below, we see our interim Payroll Register report with 5 employees who have been paid for the current pay period.

 This completes the calculation process.
 You can now continue to the next step and backup your payroll.

 Before any payroll can be closed and finalized, a backup must be performed. eNETEmployer requires that you perform this step so that you always have a fall-back point should you ever need to restore a payroll for a future need.
-Use the following steps to perform a payroll backup.

 This completes the payroll backup procedure.
 You are now ready to close the payroll.

 With the backup now complete, it’s time to close the payroll.
 Once the pay is closed, you will no longer be able to make changes to the pay run.

 - Choose the Close button from the Button Bar that is located above the table.
 This displays a message prompting you to confirm that you wish to close the payroll.